brianwetzel/HW16_Token_Crowdsale/README.md

 ![alt=“”](EvaluationEvidence/kasei_coin_logo.png)

 # Kasei Coin ICO • How to Puchase
 Congratultions!
-So you want to purcahase Kasei Coin, eh?
+So you want to purchase Kasei Coin, eh?
 Great choice.
 Don't worry, it's totally not a rug pull, I promise.
 Here are instructions with examples to help you make the purchase:

 <br>